GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Designing

 To answer \textit{``what types of information are essential for learning GNNs''}, we analyzed 17 different GNN educational resources gathered through online searches and the recommendations from our GNN experts.
 These resources include not only high-impact GNN courses~\cite{standford224w, pyg-tutorial, uvadlc}, but also interactive articles~\cite{sanchez-lengeling2021gentle, daigavane2021convolution}, official tutorials from widely-used GNN libraries~\cite{TF-GNN, pyg-official}, and highly-rated YouTube videos.
 Two authors independently coded the content of these tutorials to determine \textit{which concepts were taught} and \textit{how were they taught}.
 The initial open codes were then systematically organized through axial coding.
 The list of tutorials and their codes is available in the supplementary material.

 As shown in \autoref{tab:gnn_content}, existing GNN education resources focus on explaining three main concepts: the data used in a GNN model, the computation process within a GNN layer, and the GNN model architectures.
 For data in GNNs, all resources explain graph structure, with 15/17 also covering high-dimensional node features.
 All 17 resources cover the typical inputs and outputs of a GNN layer, with most delving into key computational processes, including neighboring node aggregation (14/17), neighboring node weights (13/17), and neighboring node sampling (9/17).
-For overall GNN architecture, these resources cover GNN variants such as GAT~\cite{velivckovic2018gat}, and GraphSAGE~\cite{hamilton2017graphsage}, tasks such as link prediction and node classification, and the use of non-GNN layers such ash MLP and global pooling.
+For overall GNN architecture, these resources cover GNN variants such as GAT~\cite{velivckovic2018gat}, and GraphSAGE~\cite{hamilton2017graphsage}, tasks such as link prediction and node classification, and the use of non-GNN layers such as MLP and global pooling.
 We validated this list of key concepts with our GNN experts and incorporated all of them into the design and development of \name.

 The reviewed materials employ a variety of formats to explain these key concepts of GNNs, including mathematical formulas, abstract diagram, python code, and data visualizations.
-Mathematical formulas, such as $x_i = \sigma( W\sum_{j\in N(i) \cup i} \frac{1}{\sqrt{d_i d_j}} x_j + b )$, provide a precise and concise representation of the computations of GNNs.
-These mathematical formulas are often paired with abstract diagrams, such as \autoref{fig:teaser}.a, to enhance accessibility and intuitive understanding.
+Mathematical formulas, such as \harry{the formula for message passing operation in graph convolution layer} $x_i = \sigma( W\sum_{j\in N(i) \cup i} \frac{e_{i, j}}{\sqrt{d_i d_j}} x_j + b )$, provide a precise and concise representation of the computations of GNNs.
+These mathematical formulas are often paired with abstract diagrams to enhance accessibility and intuitive understanding.
 Given Python's prominence in GNN model development, code blocks are widely (10/17) used to demonstrate a GNN model is implemented in Python by constructing various layers and their connections.
 It is worth noting that visualizations showcasing the internal mechanisms of GNNs using real-world data are relatively rare (4/17).

-\subsection{Design Goals:}
+\subsection{Design Goals}